MINISTRY OF PANCHAYATI RAJ

 business relationship.

-Handhold the PRIs so that they can effectively negotiate with
+Handhold the PRIs so that they can effectively negotiate with5.
+Roles and Responsibilities of Key Stakeholders

 Business partners for RBH can be members of industry, Central/State